What is the Water Resources Management Plan?

 - Sustainable abstraction options – which don’t deplete our natural resources, or have a negative effect on biodiversity and our local river environment.

 - Planned proactive work – proactive maintenance of our network to reduce amount of water wasted by leakage and optimise the use of our sources.

-We published our draft Water Resources Management Plan (WRMP) for consultation in February 2018.
+We published our Final Water Resources Management Plan (WRMP) in August 2019.

-The draft WRMP and corresponding appendices can be found here.
+The WRMP and corresponding appendices can be found here.

-We were pleased to receive comments on our draft WRMP from 22 different stakeholders.
-We have reviewed each of these comments and, where appropriate, we have used the feedback to update and improve our plan.
-While we have made some changes to our plan for publication in our final WRMP, we are confident that these do not materially alter the recommendations made in our draft WRMP.
+In February 2018 we published our draft WMRP for stakeholder consultation and we were pleased to receive comments from 22 different stakeholders.
+We reviewed each of these comments and, where appropriate, we used the feedback to update and improve our plan.
+In September 2018 we published a summary of the stakeholder feedback and we described the resulting changes to our plan.
+We also confirmed that the changes we made did not materially alter the recommendations made in our draft WRMP.

 In July 2019 we received approval from the Secretary of State that we should publish our final WRMP.